 With accessible pathways and proximity to Santa Rosa, Rancho Mark West is our outdoor classroom, community hub, and place of refuge in the Mayacamas Mountains.
 Rancho Mark West is open to the public for LandPaths’ outings and once-a-month open access days at the preserve.
-Pre-registration is always required.
+Pre-registration is always required at our Calendar.

-• Marvel at steelhead trout in the pristine headwaters of Mark West Creek.
+- Marvel at steelhead trout in the pristine headwaters of Mark West Creek during open adventure days at the preserve on the first Saturday and Sunday of the month.

 How to Get Involved